 The Director of Facilities is responsible for the year-round management of the department.
 They are expected to set and achieve progressive goals for Facilities Management to improve efficiencies, productivity, and community service satisfaction.
 They are responsible for the management, training, and scheduling of all departmental staff and for implementing departmental protocols.
 This includes but is not limited to; effective use and management of a computerized maintenance management system (CMMS), establishing and implementing an organized Facilities Maintenance Procedures Manual, and Preventative Maintenance Program, and a Physical Plant Resource Library consisting of O&M Manuals, infrastructure maps, building specifications, building plans, and as-built drawings.
 Other primary responsibilities include establishing priorities for Deferred Maintenance, and Facilities Renewal through the use of the CMMS for Capital Forecasting and the Facilities Condition Assessments for each building.

 The responsibilities of this position require regular visits to campus facilities, including using stairs and ladders in campus buildings and construction sites.
 The scope of the job frequently requires working in the evenings and on weekends.
+This position might be able to provide housing on campus and/or a small relocation allowance.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-Ensures the success of the department by coordinating the development of goals and objectives that are consistent with and supportive of the institutional mission of the campus, implementing organizational, procedural, or staffing changes for Facilities Maintenance, Grounds Services, and Custodial Services within the context of Facilities Management's goals and objectives, and evaluating progress toward their achievement.
+Ensures the success of the department by coordinating the development of goals and objectives that are consistent with and supportive of the institutional mission of the campus, implementing organisational, procedural, or staffing changes for Facilities Maintenance, Grounds Services, and Custodial Services within the context of Facilities Management's goals and objectives, and evaluating progress toward their achievement.

-Coordinates the delivery of essential services by organizing deliverables in a logical, non-duplicative, and effective manner that best meets the work requirements and mission of the department and the physical needs of the campus.
+Coordinates the delivery of essential services by organising deliverables in a logical, non-duplicative, and effective manner that best meets the work requirements and mission of the department and the physical needs of the campus.
 Establishes appropriate policies and procedures that promote a philosophy of strong service-oriented to students, faculty, and staff.

 Evaluates the condition of all campus buildings and facilities through a review of professional audits of the facilities, and uses the information to document the current condition and compliance with health, life safety, and building codes.
 Provides management plans for Long Range, Mid-Range, and Annual Capital Renewal.
 Advises the VP for Campus Planning/FM of the status of existing campus facilities regarding life safety requirements, makes recommendations for corrective action against unsafe conditions and provides recommendations for corrective action in long-range plans.